deluf/deluf.github.io/content/2025/football-analyzer.md

 {{< space 20 >}}

-In this group project, we developed a real-time vision-based football analysis system using a fine-tuned YOLOv11 object detection model, capable of identifying players, goalkeepers, referees, and the ball directly from high-resolution match footage.
+In this group project, we developed a real-time football analysis system using a **fine-tuned `YOLOv11`** object detection model, capable of identifying players, goalkeepers, referees, and the ball directly from live match footage.

-The system achieves a mean Average Precision (mAP@50) of 0.827 across the main object classes and runs at 30 FPS on a consumer-grade RTX 2060 Super GPU, demonstrating the feasibility of low-cost, real-time sports analytics.

-Two core components were built:
+To achieve this, we built two separate components:

-- **Object detector**: A YOLOv11 model was fine-tuned using a manually cleaned and augmented dataset of 400 labeled football frames.
-Using 5-fold cross-validation, the ‘m’ variant was selected for its balanced accuracy and efficiency.
-Despite excellent performance on most classes, ball detection remained a challenge due to its small size and visual ambiguity.
+- **Object detector**: A `YOLOv11` model fine-tuned on a dataset of 400 labeled football frames.
+Using 5-fold cross-validation, we selected the ‘m’ variant for its balanced accuracy and efficiency.
+Despite great performance on most classes, ball detection remained a challenge due to its small size and visual ambiguity (e.g., penalty spots, players’ heads)

-- **Team classificator**: An unsupervised pipeline was designed to assign detected players to teams using K-means clustering on torso color features.
-Without prior knowledge of jersey styles, the system achieved visually coherent team groupings, generalizable across matches.

-The project highlights the potential computer vision-driven sports intelligence in accessible environments such as local clubs or amateur leagues, and lays the groundwork for more advanced features like event detection and spatial reasoning in future versions.
+- **Team classificator**: `K-means` clustering applied to the color features (hue and saturation) of the upper half of each bounding box (where the player's shirt is most likely located)

+The system achieves a mean Average Precision (`mAP@50`) of \(0.827\) across the main object classes and runs at `30 FPS` on a consumer-grade `RTX 2060 Super GPU`.

 {{< space 40 >}}